 - Sertraline (Zoloft) is an antidepressant and if you’ve taken it, you may test positive for benzodiazepines and LSD.

-- Tramadol (Ultram) is a non-opioid medication used for pain.
+- Tramadol (Ultram) is used for pain.
 Your screen could come up positive for PCP if you’ve taken it recently.

 - Quetiapine (Seroquel) is an atypical antidepressant/antipsychotic used for bipolar disorder, depression, and schizophrenia.
 Your drug test may show up positive for methadone if you are taking quetiapine.